What To Consider When Selling A Rental Property With Tenants

 What Does ‘Tenant in Situ’ Mean?

 A ‘tenant in situ’ means the tenant is still in their contract term and has the right to remain in the property under their AST (Assured Shorthold Tenancy) agreement.
-When a Landlord sells a property with tenants in situ, any potential purchasers must be made aware of this fact.
+When Landlords sell a property with tenants in situ, any potential purchasers must be made aware of this fact.
 And the property should always be marketed as such.
 Any incoming buyers must be prepared to inherit the tenancy terms, and transfer the AST into their own name once the transaction has completed.

 What Does ‘Sitting Tenant’ Mean?